polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 **No pre-genesis blocks allowed**

 This runtime and state is for the parachain's _genesis_ block only.
-You can't connect a parachain with any previous state to a relay chain.
+A parachain with any prior block history to a relay chain is not possible.
 All parachains must start from block 0 on the relay chain.
 Eventually, migrating the block history of a solo chain built on Substrate is expected to be possible, but this functionality is not planned anytime soon.

-See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert-a-solo-chain/) for details on how the parachain template was created and how to convert your chain's logic—not its history or state migrations—to a parachain.
+See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert-a-solo-chain/) for details on how the parachain template was created and how to convert a chain's logic—not its history or state migrations—to a parachain.

 ## Start a collator node

-We can now start a single collator node.
-Notice that we need to supply the same relay chain chain spec we used for launching relay chain nodes at the second half of the command.
+The same relay chain chain spec for launching relay chain in the [Prepare a local parachain testnet](/tutorials/connect-other-chains/local-relay/) tutorial is used at the second half of the command.
 Start a collator with the following command:

 ```bash